Possible and impossible conditionals for team logics

 In this paper, we study the possibility of having well-behaved conditionals in logics based on teams semantics.
 Team semantics is a generalization of Tarskian semantics in which formulas are evaluated on \emph{teams}, which are \emph{sets} of evaluation points (such as propositional valuations), rather than on single evaluation points.
 It was introduced by Hodges \cite{Hod1997} to characterise dependencies between first-order variables, in the context of independence-friendly logic (\cite{HinSan1989}, see also \cite{ManSanSev2011}).
-The framework has been developed further by V\"{a}\"{a}n\"{a}nen in dependence logic \cite{Vaa2007}, and inquisitive logic \cite{CiaRoe2011} independently also adopts team semantics essentially.
-Many other team-based logics have since also been introduced, including propositional \cite{YanVaa2016} and modal \cite{Vaa2008} dependence logic.
+The framework has been developed further by V\"{a}\"{a}n\"{a}nen in dependence logic \cite{Vaa2007}, and inquisitive logic \cite{CiaRoe2011} \corrf{essentially uses the same semantics.} Many more team-based logics have then been introduced, including propositional \cite{YanVaa2016} and modal \cite{Vaa2008} dependence logic.
 These logics are extensions of classical logic, and thus inherit the classical implication $\alpha\to\beta:=\neg\alpha\vee\beta$ over classical formulas.
 The earliest versions of these logics (such as independence-friendly logic and dependence logic), however, do not have a conditional in their syntax for arbitrary formulas.
-In \cite{AbrVaa2009}, an adequate conditional $\rightarrow$ (known as \emph{intuitionistic implication}) was introduced for dependence logic, which is {\em downward closed}.
-This conditional was also included in the syntax of inquisitive logic.
-While adding $\to$ to first-order dependence logic increases its expressive power significantly \cite{Yang2013}, this conditional is generally well behaved in downward closed logics, in the sense that it preserves the downward closure, and satisfies both Modus Ponens and the Deduction Theorem.
+In \cite{AbrVaa2009}, an adequate conditional $\rightarrow$ (known as \emph{intuitionistic implication}) was introduced for dependence logic, a language which has the {\em downward closure property}\commf{R1: Explain what this means}.
+The conditional was also used in inquisitive logic.
+While adding $\to$ to first-order dependence logic increases its expressive power significantly \cite{Yang2013}, the conditional is generally well behaved in downward closed logics, in the sense that it preserves downward closure, and satisfies both Modus Ponens and the Deduction Theorem.